breakdowns/slam-mirrorbot/README.md

     <summary><b>Click here for more details</b></summary>

 **1. Using ElephantSQL**
-- Go to https://elephantsql.com/ and create account (skip this if you already have ElephantDB accounti)
+- Go to https://elephantsql.com/ and create account (skip this if you already have ElephantSQL account)
 - Hit **Create New Instance**
 - Follow the further instructions in the screen
 - Hit **Select Region**